Ezequiel Tovar Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.85 team ERA that ranks eighth among all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks sixth among all league pitching staffs.

-- Braves pitchers combine to allow 74 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- The Braves rank 12th in baseball in home runs allowed (74 total, 1.1 per game).

-- In his last time out on Saturday, the lefty tossed five innings against the Washington Nationals, allowing three earned runs while surrendering eight hits.
+- The righty last pitched on Sunday against the Washington Nationals, when he threw 5 1/3 innings, allowing five earned runs while giving up eight hits.

-- In seven games this season, the 24-year-old has put up a 5.05 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.